karasulh/How_To_Use_Git/README.md

 # How To Use Git
 It is created to show the use of Github commands.
+It is my first repo in Git.
+It is for me and anybody who needs.

 ---